mesosphere/marathon/README.md

 ```

 The `make install` will install libmesos (libmesos.so on Linux and libmesos.dylib on Mac OS X) in the install directory.

+##### Using the Mesos Version Manager
+**NOTE:** *Choose this option only if building Marathon from source, else there might be version incompatibility between pre-packaged releases of Marathon and Mesos built from source.*
+**NOTE:** *This option is currently only supported on macOS*

+The Mesos Version Manager (mvm) compiles, configures, and manages multiple versions of Apache Mesos.
+It allows switching between versions quickly, making it easy to test Marathon against different versions of Mesos.

+###### Prerequisites

+The Mesos Version Manager assumes that all dependencies of Apache Mesos are readily installed.
+Please refer to the [Apache Mesos getting started docs](http://mesos.apache.org/gettingstarted/) for instructions on how to set up the build environment.

+###### Usage

+The script can be run as follows:

+        cd marathon
+        cd scripts
+        ./mvm.sh <VERSION>

+You should consider placing the script into a folder in your shell's `PATH` if you are using it regularly.

+The mvm script accepts three different formats as version name:

+1. Version tags from the Mesos repository.
+Use `./mvm.sh --tags` in order to obtain a list of available tags.
+2. Commit hashes from the Mesos repository.
+3. The `--latest` flag, which automatically chooses the latest development version: `./mvm.sh --latest`.

+MVM Will automatically download & compile Apache Mesos if necessary.
+It will then spawn a new bash shell with the chosen version of Mesos activated.
+For more information see `./mvm.sh --help`.

+**Note**: You will have to re-run the script if you wish to use Mesos after closing the shell.

 #### Install Marathon